Realizing Hopf Insulators in Dipolar Spin Systems

+There has recently been a burst of theoretical interest in Hopf insulators and their possible extensions, including non-hermitian generalizations~\cite{he2020non}, the survival of topology under quantum quenches~\cite{hu2020quench}, crystal symmetries~\cite{liu_symmetry_2017, alexandradinata2019actually}, and generalizations to periodically-driven Floquet systems~\cite{schuster2019floquet,he2019three}.
+These ideas motivate the possibility of experimentally realizing the Hopf insulator phase, which would allow one to test the above predictions, and, more tantalizingly, could probe regimes of Hopf insulating physics that are much harder for theory to handle.
+For instance, it remains an open question as to whether any interacting extension of the Hopf insulator exists.
+The protocol outlined here and detailed further in the companion manuscript~\cite{schuster2021floquet} makes use of the high tunability and intricate real- and momentum-space structures afforded by recent advances in the manipulation of interacting dipolar molecules~\cite{valtolina2020dipolar,matsuda2020resonant}.
+Looking forward, the same approach suggests many promising avenues for realizing other exotic states presently residing at the forefront of theory~\cite{qi2006topological,agarwala2019topological,wan2011topological,grushin2014floquet,regnault2011fractional,zhou2013unconventional}.

-\emph{Acknowledgments}: This work was supported by the DARPA DRINQS program, the Packard foundation and NIST.
+\emph{Acknowledgments}---We gratefully acknowledge the insights of and discussions with Dong-Ling Deng, Luming Duan, Vincent Liu, Kang-Kuen Ni, and Ashvin Vishwanath.
+This work was supported by the AFOSR MURI program (FA9550-21-1-0069), the DARPA DRINQS program (Grant No. D18AC00033), NIST, the David and Lucile Packard foundation, the W. M. Keck foundation, and the Alfred P. Sloan foundation.
 T.S. acknowledges support from the National Science Foundation Graduate Research Fellowship Program under Grant No. DGE 1752814.
-F. F. acknowledges support from a Lindemann Trust Fellowship of the English Speaking Union, and the Astor Junior Reseach Fellowship of New College, Oxford.
-Work at Temple University is supported by the ARO Grant No. W911NF-17-1-0563, the AFOSR Grant No. FA9550-14-1-0321, and the NSF Grant No. PHY-1619788.
+F. F. acknowledges support from a Lindemann Trust Fellowship of the English Speaking Union, and the Astor Junior Research Fellowship of New College, Oxford.
+Work at Temple University is supported by ARO Grant No. W911NF-17-1-0563, AFOSR Grant No. FA9550-21-1-0153, and NSF Grant No. 1908634.